Using Private and Public Assessments in Security Information Sharing Agreements: Information Sharing Game Model

 \subsection{The Stage Game}

 Consider $N$ (symmetric) firms participating in an information sharing agreement (e.g. firms within an ISAC).
 Each firm can choose a level of expenditure in security measures to protect her infrastructure against cyber incidents.
-Examples include implementing an intrusion detection system, introducing employee education initiatives, and installing and maintaining up-to-date security software.
-We assume these measures are implemented independently of the outcome of the sharing agreement, and focus solely on firms' information sharing decisions.\footnote{This assumption is adapted for two reasons.
-First, this allows us to focus only on firms' incentives for information sharing.
-More importantly, here the information shared by firm $i$ is assumed to be a \emph{substitute} to firm $j$'s investment; i.e., firm $j$ can decrease her security expenditure when she receives information from firm $i$.
-This possible reduction in the positive externality from $j$'s investments may therefore result in further disincentives for firm $i$ for sharing her security information.
-We therefore remove these effects by decoupling the decisions and assuming fixed security expenditures.
-Analyzing the interplay of investment and sharing decisions remains a direction of future work.}
+Examples include implementing an intrusion detection system, introducing employee education initiatives, and installing and maintaining up-to-date security software. {We assume these measures are implemented independently of other firms' security expenditure decisions, i.e., we do not model positive/negative externalities of firms' security investments on one another.
+This allows us to focus solely on firms' information sharing decisions.}\footnote{{Specifically, the information shared by firm $i$ may be a \emph{substitute} to firm $j$'s investment, i.e., firm $j$ may decrease her security expenditure when she receives information from firm $i$.
+When firms' security decisions are interdependent due to risk spillovers, this potential reduction in positive externalities from $j$'s investments would result in firm $i$ revising both her security expenditure level as well as her disclosure decisions, obscuring the incentives for information sharing.
+We therefore remove these effects by decoupling the security expenditure decisions.
+Note that while we assume independent security expenditures among firms, the security decision of each firm can still be affected by others' information disclosure decisions.
+Analyzing the simultaneous interplay of investment and sharing decisions remains a direction of future work.}}